drostron/slamdata-docs/source/slamdown-reference.rst

 .. figure:: images/white-logo.png
    :alt: SlamData Logo

-.. warning:: Version 4 Documentation Updates

-  We are currently updating all of our documentation from Version 3 to Version 4.
-In the meantime, the document below still represents Version 3.
-This notice will be removed when this document has been updated.
-Thank you!

 Reference - SlamDown
 ====================

-This SlamDown Reference can assist with the proper formatting of SlamDown code to produce static and interactive forms within SlamData.
+This SlamDown Reference can assist with the correct formatting of SlamDown code to produce static and interactive forms within SlamData.

 Section 1 - Introduction
 ------------------------

-SlamData contains its own markup language called SlamDown, which is useful for creating reports and forms.
+SlamData contains its own markup language called SlamDown, that is useful for creating reports and forms.
 SlamDown is a subset of `CommonMark <http://commonmark.org/>`__, a specification for a highly compatible implementation of